writethedocs/www/docs/include/conf/schedule_au.rst

 {% endif %}
 * **Details**: :doc:`/conf/{{shortcode}}/{{year}}/speakers`

 Talks are around 30 minutes.
-Most speakers will have a live, moderated Q&A session after each set of 2 talks.
+Most speakers will have a live, moderated Q&A session after each talk.

 .. separator to fix list formatting